 That year hadn’t started well for both the World T20 finalist India and Pakistan as they were surprisingly eliminated from the group stages (first round) in the 2007 ICC Cricket World Cup in West Indies.
-So, the inaugural edition of ICC World T20 was very crucial for both the teams.
+So, the inaugural edition of ICC World T20 was very crucial for both teams.

 India’s overall performances in the 2007 ICC World T20 (before the final)

 In the 2007 ICC World T20, India was in the Group D along with Scotland and Pakistan.
-Their opening match of the tournament was against Scotland that was washed out in the rain while the Pakistan match ended in a tie that India won through the bowl out system (India 3 – Pakistan 0).
+Their opening match of the tournament was against Scotland which was washed out in the rain while the Pakistan match ended in a tie that India won through the bowl out system (India 3 – Pakistan 0).

 After finishing as a champion in Group D, India advanced for the Super 8 stage where they faced New Zealand, England and South Africa in Group E. India suffered a 10-run defeat against New Zealand but clinched two important victories against England (by 18 runs) and South Africa (by 37 runs) in two back-to-back days.
 During the England match, Indian left-handed batsman Yuvraj Singh hit six sixes in an over of English pacer Stuart Broad.

 India advanced to the semi-final of the tournament after finishing as the Group E champion and faced Australia in the semi-final who advanced in the knockout round after finishing as the Group F runner-up.
 In that semi-final, India beat Australia by 15 runs and reached to the final.

 Meanwhile, Pakistan was the other finalist in the tournament who hadn’t lost a game directly yet.
 However, India beat them in the group stages, but through the bowl-out method in that tied game.

 The dream T20 final for Indian cricket history